 — Tony Perez, Sucuri

 Most of the top ecommerce platforms already provide fully secure, PCI-compliant online store checkouts and back that up by only integrating with PCI-compliant payment processors.
+You can learn more about how this works in our ecommerce security article.
 But many now go a step further.
 The latest trend among the top ecommerce platforms is providing all users, even those on the entry-level plans, with sitewide security certificates and secure socket layer connections (SSL), which we’ll discuss next.

 Step 4: Use a Secure Socket Layer (SSL) Connection Sitewide